future timeline technology singularity humanity predictions events 2020 2050 2100

 China's Three Gorges Dam is fully operational

-The project management team and the Chinese state regard the project as a historic engineering, social and economic success: a breakthrough in the design of large turbines and a significant move toward the reduction of greenhouse gas emissions.
-It will remove some 100 million tonnes of CO2 and 2 million tonnes of SO2 that would otherwise have been generated by coal-fired power stations.
+The project management team and the Chinese state regarded the project as a historic engineering, social and economic success: a breakthrough in the design of large turbines and a significant move toward the reduction of greenhouse gas emissions.
+It removed some 100 million tonnes of CO2 and 2 million tonnes of SO2 that would otherwise have been generated by coal-fired power stations.

-However, the dam has also flooded archaeological and cultural sites, displaced 1.4 million people, and is causing significant ecological changes, including an increased risk of landslides.
-The building of the dam has been a controversial topic, both in China and abroad.*
+However, the dam also flooded archaeological and cultural sites, displaced 1.4 million people and caused significant ecological changes, including an increased risk of landslides.
+The building of the dam was a controversial topic, both in China and abroad.*

 three gorges dam 2011 china future